vinh123456789/EzHomeLab/docs/install-os.md

 ## Install the Raspberry Pi OS

-Run Raspberry Pi Imager and select the same options as me.
+Run Raspberry Pi Imager and select the same options as mine.
 The `Storage` option will obviously be your USB (or any removable device you want).
 ![Raspberry Pi Imager options](./assets/install-os/1.png)

 Click `EDIT SETTINGS` when prompted.